Catherine Walters: Cultural references

 The painter Edwin Landseer submitted a picture called The Shrew Tamed for the Royal Academy exhibition of 1861.
 It showed a beautiful girl in riding habit reclining against the neck of a horse which is on its knees among the straw.
-It was ostensibly not a portrait of Walters, but the alleged model, the noted horsewoman Annie Gilbert, resembles her, and the juxtaposition of horse, beautiful woman and prevailing mood of languor troubled contemporary critics; some clearly assumed Walters herself had been the subject.
+It was ostensibly not a portrait of Walters, but the alleged model, the noted horsewoman (and mistress of the Duke of Sutherland (Note: The Sutherland family were frequent patrons of Landseer and Gilbert is mentioned several times in the artist's diaries and letters.))
+Annie Gilbert, resembles her, and the juxtaposition of horse, beautiful woman and prevailing mood of languor troubled contemporary critics; some clearly assumed Walters herself had been the subject.
 The picture gained the alternative title of The Pretty Horsebreaker.

+In 1887, Elizabeth Blackwell's "Purchase of Women: the Great Economic Blunder" named "Skittles" as an example of the immoral influence of older sex workers, writing "our generation has witnessed the enslaving power of these tyrants of lust.
+They have dried up the generous enthusiasm of our youth, and destroyed those principles of trust, freedom, and sympathy which should guide our domestic and foreign policy."

 The artist George Finch Mason provided the photograph of her taken in Paris in her mid-twenties that appears in the book Annals of the Billesdon Hunt.